 If so, just Click Here.

 I started by making the white sauce since it could be made in advance.
-Just mix together mayo, lime juice, oregano, cumin powder, and cayenne powder.
+Just mix together mayo (buy it here or make your own), lime juice, oregano, cumin powder, and cayenne powder.
 If it’s too sour due to the lime juice, add in a small amount of raw honey.

 Then I fried the fish.
 I cut up strips (approx. 1/2 inch by 3-4 inch) of tilapia, although you can use cod, halibut or mahi mahi instead.
 I dipped the strips of fish into a coconut flour mixture (it also had garlic powder, salt, pepper, and cumin powder in it).
 I filled up a saucepan with coconut oil (approx. 1/2 inch deep) and placed it on high heat.
 Then I carefully dropped the coated fish strips into the oil and fried it (you have to turn the pieces over after a few minutes since the oil doesn’t cover them all the way).